makspaderin/vue-workshop/README.md

 ![The frame is an overlay on top of the page content.](https://github.com/ubiikkiltd/cloubi2-default-product-theme-vue/blob/dev/doc/Frame%20and%20Content.png?raw=true "The frame is an overlay on top of the page content.")

-In the figure above the green hue marks the page content and the pink outlines mark the frame.
+In the figure above the green hue marks the page content and the pink outlines the frame.

 There are 4 main ways of customising the theme frame: [overwriting sass-variables for the UI component library](#overwrite-sass), [overwrite component styles](#overwrite-component-styles), [redefining the layout](#redefine-layout), and [rewriting the UI components](#rewrite-ui-components) in the component library.
 Their usage is covered in the following chapters.